 "I am in the baths, Mother!"
 I called out to her.
 As a nymph washed my long hair, my mother entered the bath chambers, her weary face flushed with relief.

 "Oh, my Kore," she said sweetly.
 "I went out into the gardens and you were not there.
 I wish that you would not frighten me so again!"

-"I apologize to you," I said, inhaling the scent of roses that wafted around my bath waters.
-"I was merely starting to prepare."
+"I apologize, Mother.
+I never intended to worry you," I said, inhaling the scent of roses that wafted around my bath waters.
+"I was merely starting to prepare for our journey."

 My mother's face fell by the smallest degree.
-I tried not to roll my eyes are her.
+I tried not to groan at her.
 Why was she so determined to keep me away from Olympus?
 Was there someone who resided that offended her?
 Or did she not like the idea of me being amongst the male population?
 Whatever it was, it made her sad.

 Mother turned to the nymphs.
 "See that she is dressed to leave in an hour," she ordered sharply.

 The nymphs bowed.
 "Yes, Lady Demeter," they said obediently.